MohammadMaftoun/Imbalanced-learning-techniques/README.md

     Resampling Techniques:
         Under-sampling: Remove samples from the majority class to balance the class distribution.
 This can be done randomly or using more refined techniques like Tomek links or edited nearest neighbors.
         Over-sampling: Duplicate or generate synthetic samples for the minority class to balance the class distribution.
-Techniques include random over-sampling, SMOTE (Synthetic Minority Over-sampling Technique), and ADASYN (Adaptive Synthetic Sampling).
+Techniques contain random over-sampling, SMOTE (Synthetic Minority Over-sampling Technique), and ADASYN (Adaptive Synthetic Sampling).

     Algorithmic Techniques:
         Cost-sensitive learning: Assign different misclassification costs to different classes.
 This is done by adjusting the class weights during model training.
-Many machine learning algorithms, such as those in scikit-learn, provide an option to set class weights.
+Many machine learning algorithms, such as those in scikitlearn, provide an option to set class weights.
         Ensemble methods: Use ensemble methods like Random Forests or Boosting, which can handle imbalanced data naturally.
 Adjusting the weights of individual learners or combining multiple classifiers can improve performance.

     Algorithmic Extensions: